 As a first example, let us consider a metric that counts the number of devices and groups them both by type and OS (in the COMPUTE DAILY section, select Group by device type and OS version and architecture).

-Since this metric is intended to make an inventory of devices, select the extra condition of count metrics to last active day (in the MATCHING section, select Count devices that meet conditions on last active day in period).
+Since this metric is intended to make an inventory of devices and inventories are usually based on the latest state of the catalogued objets, select the extra condition of count metrics to last active day (in the MATCHING section, select Count devices that meet conditions on last active day in period).
 Leave the rest of the options for creating the metric to their defaults.